plus3it/watchmaker/docs/findings/el7.md

 ~~~

 Note: _If it is desired to alter from the default_, it is typically recommended to change to `VERBOSE` — particularly if key-based logins are in use.
 This setting will cause the SSH daemon to record the fingerprints of presented-keys.

+### `MACs` Parameter Values Not Compliant

+The watchmaker-initiated remediation sets a STIG-valid value for the `MACs` parameter, however, the `oscap` utility's validity-regex incorrectly flags the set value as incorrect.

+A bug for a prior faulty regex was opened with the vendor in 2017 and closed in September of 2018.
+However, even with the fixed content, the regex is still incorrectly flagging the set value as incorrect.
+A new [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1684086) has been opened with vendor.
+Until it is resolved, this finding should be considered spurious.

+### `Ciphers` Parameter Values Not Compliant

+The watchmaker-initiated remediation sets a STIG-valid value for the `Ciphers` parameter, however, the `oscap` utility's validity-regex incorrectly flags the set value as incorrect.

+A bug for a prior faulty regex was opened with the vendor, remediated in the upstream project and the vendor-bug closed.
+However even with the fixed content, the regex is still incorrectly flagging the set value as incorrect.
+A new [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1684086) has been opened with vendor.
+Until it is resolved, this finding should be considered spurious.

 ## System Login Banner Is Missing or Incorrect